 I like the Public app very much.
 However, I haven’t spent enough time with M1, Robinhood, and Titan to know which I prefer.
 I definitely like the customer service options and the ease of use I’ve found with Public.

 I also find the educational materials, including the town hall meetings with CEOs of publicly traded companies, to be a very interesting feature.
-From what I’ve seen, Public seems to be the best app for beginning investors, like me, but I don’t know that it will grow with me.
+I’ve seen that Public seems to be the best app for beginning investors like me, but I don’t know if it will grow with me.

 FAQs

-Here’s a list of questions a potential investor might ask about Public app.
+A potential investor might ask a list of questions about the Public app.

 How easy is the app to use?

-Public is an intuitive app.
-Sign up and choosing investments is very easy.
-Phone customer service is also available for problems.
+The public is an intuitive app.
+Signing up and choosing investments is very easy.
+Phone customer service is also available to address problems.

 Where Can I Find the App?